Our commitment to quality

 The Forestry Commision Chief Scientist, Prof. Peter Freer-Smith, is our Quality Champion.
 As such, he is responsible for an ongoing programme of quality improvement and for ensuring our staff and subcontractors understand their individual and collective responsibilities for quality.

-Carl Foster is our Quality Assurance Manager, and is responsible for ensuring staff and subcontractors understand their individual and collective responsibilities for quality.
-Carl underlines the importance of ensuring that our QA system meets the requirements of the Joint Code and retains CRD accreditation:
+Andrew Price is our Quality Assurance Manager, and is responsible for ensuring staff and subcontractors understand their individual and collective responsibilities for quality.
+Andrew underlines the importance of ensuring that our QA system meets the requirements of the Joint Code and retains CRD accreditation:

 “It is vital that Forest Research’s systems fully meet our customers’ quality needs.
 QA helps us to expand our reputation for quality research.”